avatar

 Abstract:

-The results show that double descent requires sufficiently strong and stable signal: as noise increases, the interpolation peak attenuates and eventually disappears, and simpler models dominate.
-In equity return prediction, test error curves are nearly flat across four orders of magnitude in model size, and no configuration outperforms a naive mean benchmark.
-These findings provide empirical evidence that modern “bigger is better” intuitions do not generalize to low-signal, non-stationary settings and that classical model selection remains essential in financial forecasting.
+Modern deep learning models often exhibit double descent, where test error worsens near the interpolation threshold but improves again with overparameterization.
+We examine whether this behavior extends to financial time series, which are noisy and non-stationary.
+The interpolation peak attenuates and eventually disappears as noise rises, and in equity return prediction test error is nearly flat across four orders of magnitude in model size, with no configuration beating a naive mean benchmark.
+The results suggest that “bigger is better” intuitions from vision and language do not generalize to low-signal settings, and that classical model selection remains essential in financial forecasting.

 With Y. Pan, X. Fang, and C. Saad